sindresorhus/memoize/readme.md

 > [Memoize](https://en.wikipedia.org/wiki/Memoization) functions - An optimization used to speed up consecutive function calls by caching the result of calls with identical input

-The input is cached by reference when it’s not an object and when the argument is only one; it’s cached by value in all other cases (where `JSON.stringify` supports it).
-In the first case, memory is automatically released when an item expires (thanks to `WeakMap`).
+The input is cached by value (where `JSON.stringify` supports it) unless it’s a single argument and a function, in which case it’s stored by reference.
+Memory is automatically released when an item expires.

 ## Install